 How to get to Nallathanniya – Dalhousie

-The best way to get to Adam’s peak in Sri Lanka is to take a train or bus to the town of Hatton from Kandy or the capital city Colombo.
+The best way to get to Adam’s peak in Sri Lanka is to take a train or bus to Hatton from Kandy or from the capital city of Sri Lanka Colombo.
 Hatton is located in the South of the central highlands in Sri Lanka.
 It’s a peaceful little village with some good local restaurants for a quick rice and curry on the way.
-In Hatton, you will need to take a bus or tuk-tuk to Dalhousie (Nallathanniya).
+In Hatton, you will have to take a bus or tuk-tuk to Dalhousie (Nallathanniya).
 The ride from Hatton to Dalhousie will take you 1-2 hours, depending on which transport you choose for.
-Don’t forget to take a good look at the breathtaking scenery outside of the window on your way to Dalhousie or Hatton.
+Don’t forget to take a good look at the breathtaking scenery outside.

 Do I have to book a tour in advance?

 No, you don’t need to book a tour in advance for Adam’s peak.
 You only need to find your way to Dalhousie (Nallathanniya), from that point just ask your local guesthouse or hotel for more information about the climb.
-Adam’s peak is 7km next to Dalhousie.
+Adam’s peak is located 7 km away from Dalhousie.

 How to climb Adam’s Peak

-I advise you to climb the mountain on your own tempo.
+Best advise is to climb the mountain at your own tempo.
 Take all the time you need.
-Also, try to avoid the big crowdy pilgrim season in between December and May, visit Adam’s peak from June to November for a relaxed trekking experience.
+If you want to avoid the crowdy pilgrim season in between December and May, visit Adam’s peak from June to November for a relaxed trekking experience.

 Most people leave at 12 p.m. – 2 a.m. from their hotel or guesthouse in Dalhousie.
-From your starting point, you will have to walk about 7 km before ascending the peak, keep in mind that you prepare for climbing at least 6000 dissimilar stairs will take you to the top of Adam’s peak.
-On the way to the peak, there are many tea and food stalls, but these are only open in the pilgrim season from December until May.
+Having to walk about 7 km before ascending the peak, keep in mind that you prepare for climbing at least 6000 dissimilar stairs.
+The stairs will take you to the top of Adam’s peak.
+On the way to the peak, there are many tea and food stalls, which are only open in the pilgrim season from December until May.
 So make sure you take enough water and snacks with you to keep you hydrated and energized.
 On the way to the top of Adam’s peak, there are also bathrooms available for necessary stops.
 It will take around 3-4 hours to reach the peak of the mountain.

-If you start at the correct timing, you will be able to behold a stunning sunrise that shines over what seems to be half of Sri Lanka.
+Starting at the correct time at night, you will be able to see the sun coming up over what seems to be half of Sri Lanka.
 The view up there is literally breathtaking.
-Make sure to start descending the mountain in time, though.
-Once the temperature starts rising, the sun can be quite strong on your way back.
+Make sure to start descending the mountain on time because once the temperature starts rising during the day, the sun can be quite strong on your way back.
 Like I notified before, it’s important to bring enough drinking water, also for on the way back down.

 What to pack for climbing Sri Pada

 - Flashlight or headlamp to find your way in the darkness and to see the stairs if you start the hike at 12 pm – 2 am in the night.

-- Some warm clothes or a blanket for the top.
-It can be quite cold up there at night.
+- Some warm clothes or a blanket.
+It can be quite cold at the top of the mountain at night.

-- Small, easy backpack.
-Don’t take a large backpack with you to the top.
+- A small, easy backpack.
+Don’t take your large backpack with you to the top of Adam’s peak.

-- Protein snacks, healthy fruits!
+- Enough protein-rich snacks and healthy fruits!
 The hike will make you hungry.

 - Sunscreen and sunglasses for the walk down the mountain.
-The sun can be quite strong on the way back.
+The sunlight can be strong on the way back.

 Where to stay in Nallathanniya – Dalhousie

 There are many cheap options for accommodation in Dalhousie village.
 Hotels, guesthouses are widespread in the town.
 Because of the large offer of accommodation options, you usually don’t need to book in advance before climbing Adam’s peak.

-But, of course, for if you would prefer to book your accommodation in advance, I have made a list for you with suggested places to stay:
+But if you do want to book your accommodation in advance.
+Here’s a good list for you with suggested hotels and guesthouses in Dalhousie:

 - Slightly Chilled – A great base for hiking Adam’s peak.
 Friendly staff that provides a good service.
 Tip: They serve really good tea.